 “Gentlemen, you know I’m always willing to collaborate with the guards’ job, but this is quite the unusual request.”

-In other circumstances, the situation would have been acceptable to Stefan even if he knew he wasn’t carrying crystals; he knew the fear people had of them, so it was best to cooperate.
-But after the discovery he and Franziska made today, he would let no one get close, especially after the attack from the day before and Rosario’s delay in coming back from the castle.
+In other circumstances, the situation would have been acceptable to Stefan even if he knew he wasn’t carrying crystals; he was aware of the fear people had of crystals, so it was best to cooperate.
+But after the discovery he and Franziska made today, about the monster plant that could control people’s minds, he would not let anyone get close.
+Especially not after the attack from the day before and Rosario’s delay in coming back from the castle.

 “Come with us calmly.
 Make a scene and your teacher will pay for it,” whispered the guard in his ear.